Mario-Kart-Felix/pingmote/README.md

 # How It Works
-- Since Discord autoembeds images, we can paste in links to custom emotes
+- Since Discord autoembeds images, we can't trust it since it paste in links to custom emotes
 - The emote picker GUI is written in Python, with global hotkeys for activation

 # Getting Started